-Trump Claims NRA Is Illegally ‘Under Siege’ By Democrats
+Donald Trump Claims NRA Is Illegally ‘Under Siege’ By Democrats

 — New York Post (@nypost) April 29, 2019

-All this comes as the NRA’s leader Oliver North and chief executive officer Wayne LaPierre have been battling for control of the group.
+All this comes as the NRA’s outgoing president Oliver North and chief executive officer Wayne LaPierre have been battling for control of the group.
 North has accused LaPierre of financial misconduct, saying that he had used $200,000 of the NRA’s funding to make clothing purchases.
 LaPierre claims that North is extorting him and pressuring him to resign.
 North announced that he wouldn’t be serving a second term as the NRA’s president.

 It’s possible that James plans to look into the kind of dealings that LaPierre is accused of participating in, and the organization says that it intends to comply with the request.